 Take Kaletra oral solution with food.
 Pregnant women should not take Kaletra oral solution because it contains alcohol.

 - You can take didanosine at the same time as Kaletra tablets, without food.

 - Take didanosine either 1 hour before or 2 hours after taking Kaletra oral solution.

 If you take too much Kaletra, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Kaletra, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-If you miss a dose of Kaletra, take the missed dose as soon as you remember it.
+If you miss aof Kaletra, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Other possible side effects of Kaletra include:

 - Diabetes and high blood sugar ( ).

 - Increases in certain fat ( and triglyceride) levels in the blood ( ).